National Pipe Thread vs. National Pipe Thread Fuel

 THREAD DESIGN

-The requirements for NPT (National Pipe Thread) are spelled out in ANSI B1.20.1
+The requirements for NPT (National Pipe Taper) are spelled out in ANSI B1.20.1

-The requirements for NPTF (National Pipe Thread Fuel) are spelled out in ANSI B1.20.3
+The requirements for NPTF (National Pipe Taper Fuel) are spelled out in ANSI B1.20.3

 Both NPT and NPTF have the same threads-per-inch, pitch diameters, and taper-per-inch.
 The differences come in the major and minor diameters, the root and crest of the threads.